starchildluke/centiskorch/src/content/nicknames/blastoise.md

 pokedexNumber: '0009'
 ---

-Blastoise's design lends itself to a variety of names based on its origins.

 Blastoise was introduced in Generation 1 with a Water typing and a Gigantamax form so there's plenty of inspiration for a nickname.

 With that said, here are some facts about Blastoise and suggested nicknames.